Skip to main content

 Back to top

-Sara Holton: School of Nursing and Midwifery, Deakin University, Victoria, Australia
+Sara Holton, PhD: School of Public Health and Preventive Medicine, Monash University, Victoria, Australia

 Dr. Sara Holton is a mid‐career researcher and social scientist who conducts psychosocial research in three main, often intersecting, areas: women’s health, mental health and wellbeing, and health services research.
 Dr Holton has a particular research interest in women’s reproductive health including women’s psychosocial wellbeing and weight management during their childbearing years.

-Linda Sweet: School of Nursing and Midwifery, Deakin University, Victoria, Australia
+Linda Sweet, PhD: School of Nursing and Midwifery, Deakin University, Victoria, Australia

 Professor Sweet is a nurse and midwife and the inaugural Chair of Midwifery at the Deakin University and Western Health Partnership, Melbourne, Australia.
 She is particularly interested in breastfeeding and lactation research, obesity and its impact on pregnant women, midwifery practice, and enhancing maternal health.
 She has researched vulnerable groups about care coordination, empowerment, and breastfeeding support, and has a program of research around supporting breastfeeding in vulnerable groups and around the care of pregnant women with obesity.